Erysiphe alphitoides: Taxonomy

-The fungus was originally described in 2012 by Griffon and Maublanc with the basionym Microsphaera alphitoides.
+The fungus was originally described in 1912 by Griffon and Maublanc with the basionym Microsphaera alphitoides.
 The type specimen was collected in France in 1911.
 The species was transferred to the genus Erysiphe by Uwe Braun and Susumu Takamtsu in 2000.
 The specific epithet refers to its floury appearance, derived from the Greek word álphiton, meaning 'barley meal' or 'flour', and the suffix -oeides, meaning 'like' or 'resembling'.
-Uwe Braun introduced the varitey E. alphitoides var. chenii (as Microsphaera alphitoides var. chenii) in 1982 for collections on Quercus chenii in China.
+Uwe Braun introduced the variety E. alphitoides var. chenii (as Microsphaera alphitoides var. chenii) in 1982 for collections on Quercus chenii in China.
 It is characterised by having longer and more flexuous appendages.
 This is now considered conspecific with Erysiphe epigena.

 Micromorphology

 Description

 The mycelium is white or greyish, commonly found on either the upper- or both sides of the leaf.
 The hyphal appressoria are lobed, and occur both solitarily and in opposite pairs.
 Conidophores arise centrally or slightly laterally from their mother cell.
 They are erect with cylindrical foot cells that are straight or occasionally curved.
 The conidiophores produce single conidia.
 The primary conidia are roughly ellipsoid with a rounded apex.
 Secondary conidia are barrel-shaped.
 Germ tubes can be anywhere from short to very long.
 Conidial appressoria vary but tend to be lobed.
 The chasmothecia (fruiting bodies) have 4–28 stiff appendages around the equator, which are fairly densely dichotomously branched 4–6 times towards the tip.
 They may be pigmented at the base.
 The peridium of the chasmothecia has cells of irregular shape.
 Erysiphe alphitoides has six to eight spores per ascus which are roughly ellipsoid and colourless.
 The asci are typically clavate or saccate and are either sessile or short-stalked.